 Linear Phase: Parse and Extract Text#

-Stage 1: Start (claim-level)
+Stage 1: Start (batch-level)

 The first Lambda validates the uploaded ZIP, extracts files, uploads individual documents to a support bucket, and creates tracking records in DynamoDB.
-It also deduplicates: if a document with the same name already exists in the claim and is being processed, it’s skipped.
+It also deduplicates: if a document with the same name already exists in the batch and is being processed, it’s skipped.

 Stage 2: Split (document-level)